 Please click here to refer to Section 4.8 of the Raxone SmPC for further safety information.

 Reporting suspected adverse reactions after authorization of the medicinal product is important as this will allow quick identification of new safety information.
-Healthcare professionals are asked to report any suspected adverse reactions to Raxone by telephone or email:
+Contact details to report any suspected adverse reactions to Raxone can be found here.

 Raxone’s quality is assured by rigorous manufacturing processes and a tightly controlled supply that meet all pharmaceutical medical standards and regulatory requirements.9